ubc-library-rc/gis-spatial-stories/README.md

 Give examples of kinds of static maps (eg heatmap) for data viz and what tools (eg qgis) can make that happen.

+### Techniques

+Making a map to illustrate a spatial idea
+Geocoding
+Georeferencing